Can a landlord reject me because of where I’m from?

 - are on social assistance (welfare)

-So, if you have been denied housing because of where you were born or your immigration status, this is called discrimination and it is against the law.
+So, if you have been denied housing because of where you were born or your immigration status, this is called and it is against the law.

 Some discrimination can be very obvious.
 This is sometimes called direct discrimination.